evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 **Validates Bitcoin blocks against supply conditions to authorize new supply.**

-The on-chain supply validator checks each newly mined Bitcoin block against collection-defined supply conditions ("patterns") to authorize new asset issuance.
+The on-chain supply validator validates Bitcoin blocks against collection-defined supply conditions ("patterns") to authorize new asset issuance.
 This enables dynamic, immutable, and perpetual asset generation as Bitcoin blocks are produced.

-Supply conditions are defined in the deployment inscription (e.g., bits contains "3b"), and asset inscriptions route through it to validate against the on-chain validator.
+Supply conditions are defined in the deployment inscription (e.g., bits contains "3b"), and asset inscriptions route through it to validate against the validation engine.
 Each validated block authorizes the creation of one new asset within the collection.

 Validation occurs entirely on-chain through Ordinals recursive endpoints (`/r/blockinfo/<QUERY>`).
 A finality buffer (e.g., four confirmations) mitigates reorg risk by ensuring that blocks are not validated until block height +4.